File systems

 Each compute node has a local SSD (fast disk) that is accessible from batch jobs.
 If the I/O patterns in your workflow are inefficient on the usual cluster filesystems, then you should consider using these local disks.

-Alternativley, you may use it to write a large number of small files during your job, which you then pack into a tarball and copy back to /fred
+Alternatively, you may use it to write a large number of small files during your job, which you then pack into a tarball and copy back to /fred at the end of your job (See optimizing writing).

 Lustre